lennartkloock/simple-password-vault/README.md

 ### 📂 Download

 First, please create a new folder.
-The folder name doesn't matter, using `spv` here.
+The folder name doesn't matter (Using `spv` here).

 ```shell
 mkdir spv && cd spv